ajaymakan/Swogo-Intergration-Prerequisites/README.md

 Swogo script has to be present on a preagreed list of pages.
 The minimum list of pages is:

 - **Product Description/Details Page**
-- **Cross sell (OPTIONAL - If we’re going to display popup bundles on this page )**
+- **Cross sell - IF YOU HAVE ONE (Let's not say optional! nothing should be optional!)**
 - **Basket/Cart Page**
 - **Payment/Order Confirmation Page**

-In certain cases where there is a dedicated mobile website which differs from the standard desktop implementation, Swogo script should be additionally deployed to its relevant pages.
+What about POP UPS?
+I'm guessing they are part of PDP page structure so don't need to have script added independently, but plase confirm?

+If you have a dedicated mobile site with different urls, our script must be present on these pages on both desktop AND mobile.

 Swogo script has to be intereated on the page directly into the <HEAD> section of the page HTML.
-Tag Manager integration is highly discouraged due to observable delays in the loading of the bundles due to Tag Manager script queueing.
+Tag Manager integration is not acceptable due to:
+	-observable delays in the loading of the bundles due to Tag Manager script queueing -adblocker and cookie rejection preventing bundles from loading

  !!
 Insert example